Xild076/Xild076/README.md

 <h1 align="center">Welcome to My GitHub</h1>
 <p align="center">
-  I'm Harry Yin, a student at Leland High School with a strong focus on Natural Language Processing, Artificial Intelligence, and Machine Learning.
-My work combines a passion for technology with practical applications, such as news analysis, stock prediction, and speech processing.
+  I'm Harry Yin, a student at Leland High School with a focus on NLP and other general AI.
 </p>

 ---

-## Featured Projects
+## Projects

-Here are some of the key projects I’ve been working on:

 ### [ObjectiveNews](https://github.com/Xild076/ObjectiveNews)
 A project aimed at making news more objective by leveraging AI-driven analysis tools.
 It includes features for extracting, analyzing, and presenting unbiased news content.